-Allows to select one or more states of the workflows
+Allows one to select one or more states of the workflows

-Filter for specific text in the error message
+Filter for specific text in the status message

-Allow to filter for the unique id of the workflow instance
+Allows one to filter for the unique id of the workflow instance.

 Each filter has a button to clear the current filter.
 Additionally, you can select the toolbar button “Clear filters” to completely reset your filter selection.